-- 2. Raise the head of the bed as high as it will go. // / / / / / / / Help move the person's legs over the side of the bed.
+- 2. Raise the head of the bed as high as it will go.

+Help move the person's legs over the side of the

+bed.
 Give them a moment to rest, as they may be a bit dizzy at first sitting up after lying down so long. - 3.
-Help the person put on their slippers or shoes (or do it when they are still lying down if they cannot help). - 4.
-If the bed is too high, put a strong footrest by the bed to help the person step down comfortably.1 - 5.
+Help the person put on their slippers or shoes (or do it when they are still lying down if the cannot help). - 4.
+If the bed is too high, put a strong footrest by the bed to help the person step down comfortably. - 5.
 Help the person slide forward to the edge of the bed so their feet are touching the floor of footstool. - 6.
 Face the person with your foot that is nearest the chair one step behind the other.
 This will allow you to turn easily in the direction of the chair. - 7.
-Have the person brace themselves with their hands around your elbows while your hands hold them under their elbows for leverage.
+Have the person brace themselves with their hands around your elbows while your hands hold them under their elbows for leverage. - 8.
+Help the person slide off the bed. - 9.
+Bend your knees and press your forward knee against the outside of the person's opposite knee.
+Let them catch their breath and balance themselves as they stand. - 10.
+Let the person shuffle back ward towards the chair, if they can, and help them lower themselves.
+If they need help, pivot them using the pressure on their knee, and then lower them into the chair.